ezavesky/udnd_07_bounceback/README.md

 * Modified scoreboard
     * register and support callback instead of update
     * created four scoreboards along walls for easy visibility
+* Sound addition
+    * added bounce sound for ball when it hits trampoline
+    * added music loop that gradually goes up in pitch
+* BallSpawner: modified to check if game is running in update loop

 # Scripting